funixz/ovirt-ansible-vm-infra/README.md

 ```

 This will download the role to the directory with the same name as you specified on the
-command line, in this case `ovirt.vm-infra`.
-But note that it is case sensitive, so if you specify
+command-line, in this case `ovirt.vm-infra`.
+Note that it is case sensitive, so if you specify,
-for example `OVIRT.vm-infra` it will download the same role, but it will add it to the directory named
+for example, `OVIRT.vm-infra` it will download the same role, but it will add it to the directory named
 `OVIRT.vm-infra`, so you later always have to use this role with upper case prefix.
-So be careful how
+Do be careful how
-you specify the name of the role on command line.
+you specify the name of the role on command-line.

-For the RPM installation we install three legacy names `ovirt.vm-infra`, `oVirt.vm-infra` and `ovirt-vm-infra`.
+For the RPM installation, we install three legacy names `ovirt.vm-infra`, `oVirt.vm-infra` and `ovirt-vm-infra`.
-So you can use any of this name.
-This documentation and examples in this repository are using name `ovirt.vm-infra`.
+As such, you can use any of those names.
+The documentation and examples in this repository are using the name `ovirt.vm-infra`.
-`oVirt.vm-infra` and `ovirt-vm-infra` role names are deprecated.
+The `oVirt.vm-infra` and `ovirt-vm-infra` role name styles are deprecated.

 Requirements
 ------------